Women leading the way

 Dani Napier Harrison began her work with Intel after completing university as a Chemical Engineer.
 She has a saying “If you see a problem or an opportunity, you go after it.” and this has lead her to her current job as Intel Drone Light Shows General manager at Intel Corporation.

-Olivia Bradley is involved in events as Senior Producer for AGB Events.
+Olivia Bradley is involved in events as Senior Producer for AGB Creative.
 AGB like to tell unusual stories, ones that are not usually told, using advanced technologies.
 With a team of creatives including Anthony Bastic – Creative Director, First Nations Advisor Rhoda Roberts AO, Rhyan Clapham (DOBBY) and Charles Clapshaw of Futures of Art, a renowned augmented reality artist.
 Visitors scanned QR codes on site to have access to additional visual elements that enhanced their live experience.

 Sue Osbourne became involved in UAS in Beyond Visual Line of Sight (BVLOS) surveillance and reconnaissance operations in the Australian Army which allowed her to develop a range of skills and knowledge.
 In January 2021, she left the Army and joined Mirragin as a Senior Consultant and Head of Flight Operations, and is now the Chief Remote Pilot for Intel Drone Light Shows in Australia.

-Shilpa Patel managed and provided a comprehensive drone operations plan, risk assessment with AGB Events and CASA to ensure authorisation of drone activities, prepared a virtual and physical site survey & evaluation, managed team, and installation of each show, and coordinated on behalf of Intel (animation, show execution, rehearsals, and shipping).
+Shilpa Patel managed and provided a comprehensive drone operations plan, risk assessment with AGB Creative and CASA to ensure authorisation of drone activities, prepared a virtual and physical site survey & evaluation, managed team, and installation of each show, and coordinated on behalf of Intel (animation, show execution, rehearsals, and shipping).

 Shilpa has been involved with the drone light show program management and operations since 2017 managing hundreds of shows since Intel started the drone light shows in 2015 including the Radio City Rockettes in NYC (222 indoor shows), Intel’s 50th Anniversary (Guinness World Record with 2066 Classic drones) and the Olympic Games Tokyo 2020 Opening Ceremony (1824 Premium drones).